-Second Saturday in Sacramento is a monthly art walk, occurring in the evenings on the second Saturday of each month.
+Learn the history of Second Saturday in Sacramento, a monthly art walk occurring in the evenings on the second Saturday of each month.

-This monthly art celebration includes live music, public receptions, adult refreshments, open artist studios, and special events at Sacramento-area restaurants and businesses.
+This monthly art celebration includes music, gaskets receptions, adult refreshments, open artist studios, and special events at Sacramento-area restaurants and businesses.

 The Second Saturday Art Walk was originally created in Sacramento by Michael Himovitz (deceased), Chuck Miller (deceased), D. Oldham Neath (current owner of Archival Gallery), Sheri Watson (current owner of Raven’s Corner), and Judith Weintraub (deceased).